deepjavalibrary/djl-spring-boot-starter/README.md

 The released artifacts are available from maven central.

-Unreleased artifacts (snapshots) can be downloaded using [snapshot repository](https://oss.sonatype.org/content /repositories/snapshots/).
+Unreleased artifacts (snapshots) can be downloaded using snapshot repository: https://oss.sonatype.org/conten/repositories/snapshots/.

 Dependencies are divided into two sections: starter dependencies, which includes the libraries, and Spring autoconfiguration for Apache MXNet.